-State:Sawyer County, WisconsinDate: 8/8/12Species:(Carex atherodes) Hairy-leaved lake sedge
+State:

+Sawyer County, Wisconsin

+Date: 8/8/12

+Species:

+(Carex lacustris)

+Lake sedge

 Habitat/Distribution: Sandy muck at the shoreline.
 A large bed occurred near the Spider Creek Outlet/South boat landing on the west shoreline.
 A single individual was found in fruit at this late date, and it was sent to the herbarium.